 Background: The ADC can be triggered by 1 of 4 trigger events in Normal and DMA operating modes, namely: Single Software Conversion, Continuous Software Conversions, External Pin Triggered Conversions and Timer2 triggered Conversions.
-In all modes of operation the ADC is specified for conversion has taken place, the accuracy of this new conversion result cannot be guaranteed.
+In all modes of operation the ADC is specified for 12-bit INL and DNL performance.
+Issue: If an ADC conversion is initiated 100msecs or more after the last conversion has taken place, the accuracy of this new conversion result cannot be guaranteed.
+Work-Around: Ignore or repeat the first conversion if the time between this conversion and the previous conversion is greater than 100msecs.
+Related Issues: None